Art of the State

 By Liza Roberts

-This is an excerpt from the forthcoming book Art of the State: Celebrating the Art of North Carolina, to be published by UNC Press this fall.
+This is an excerpt from Art of the State: Celebrating the Art of North Carolina, published by UNC Press.